How much can you and should you pay yourself, as a sole trader? Martin Brennan explains.

 (This is assuming a single individual, subject to tax at standard rate €33,800 and marginal rate, normal USC rates and PRSI @ 4% applies.)

-You can take as much drawings out of your business as you may require, however, keep in mind your cash flows and your tax bill requirements.
+You can take as many drawings out of your business as you may require, however, keep in mind your cash flows and your tax bill requirements.
 Be reasonable, not reckless.

 Depending on the business and the turnover, a sole trader may also be required to register for VAT.
 The business will then add VAT to the sales price of its good and services.
 Revenue.ie has the full details.